How to Change Your Address When You Move

 Verify Housing Address

-You found the right house, and now you should get your documents in order.
+You’ve got your reasons to move, the house-hunting mission is over, you’ve checked the general safety of the neighborhood and found the right house, and now you should get your documents in order.
 The first thing is to make sure you have the correct street name and number of your home.
-This might seem like a silly thing to do, but many people make a mistake during the move, whether because of the hectic schedule or many obligations included in the moving process.
+This might seem like a silly thing to do, but many people make this common moving mistake during the move, whether because of the hectic schedule, moving stress, or many obligations included in the moving process.
 So make sure to verify your information before doing anything else.
 Pay attention to the spelling of the street name and the house/apartment number.

 The next step, after you are entirely sure you have the right location, is to decide if you need to file for a permanent or temporary change.
 If you are sure that you won’t be coming back to your house any time soon, permanent change of address (COA), is a solution for you.
 Choosing this option logs your specifications into the National Change of Address database, which alerts banks and businesses of your new residence.
 But if you want to spend some time in a different place then move back home, a temporary COA is a solution for you.